wkurzius/curriculum-writing-2018/algebra 2/unit 5.md

 - Angles, Radian Measure, and the Unit Circle
   - Draw angles in standard position.
   - Find coterminal angles.
-  - Evaluate trigonometric functions using the unit circle or the gdc.
+  - Evaluate trigonometric functions using the unit circle or a graphing calculator.
 - Sine and Cosine Functions and Their Graphs
   - Write sine and cosine functions representing translations, reflections, stretches and shrinks, and combinations of those transformations.
   - Graph sine and cosine functions by applying translations, reflections, stretches and shrinks, and combinations of those transformations.